 |■ Operated by a qualified third party with a data privacy module

-Managers who received the report from their colleagues must file the designated reporting form (Manager's Report Form) or report it directly to Group E&C if he/she believes that it has a potential adverse or negative legal, financial or reputational impact on NSG Group.
+Managers who received the report from their colleagues must file the designated reporting form (Manager's Report Form) or report it directly to Group E&C if they believe that it has a potential adverse or negative legal, financial or reputational impact on NSG Group.

 Since inception in FY2013 there had been 638 reported concerns managed via the Ethics and Compliance Hotline system as of the end of March 2022.
 FY2022 experienced 124 allegations reported via the Ethics and Compliance Hotline and Manager's Report Form with decrease by 13 from FY2021.
 Group E&C continues to analyze variance between the number of the actually received reports vs. the benchmark data, as well as details and trends of the reported cases so that the Group will take necessary actions for improvement.

 The ratio of reports from Manager's Report Form (MRF) was 28 percent of the total reports in FY2022 with increase by 17 points from FY2021.
 (Click here for more specific targets and results) MRF is a platform for handling the cases reported to or consulted with managers first, which indicates some degree of “transparency” in the workplace.
 The benchmark is that 30% cases are reported through MRF.
 Group E&C continues to promote the Reporting of Concerns system including MRF via various communication channels such as internal bulletins and newsletters.

 NSG Group constantly measures the effectiveness of the system by using the metrics against the benchmark region by region.